Summer Undergraduate Research Grants (Summer URG)

 I’ve finished my research project.
 What are my options for publishing, presenting, or building on my findings?

 You have lots of options for disseminating your findings or final product once you’ve finished your project.
 Check out our webpage “What to do with your research?”
-Definitely consider presenting your research or creative project at the Undergraduate Research Symposium.
-This yearly May event celebrates all kinds of research across the University and is well attended by faculty and prominent administrators.
-There will be opportunities to submit for an oral presentation, a poster presentation, or join a new faculty-led seminar discussion.
+Definitely consider presenting your research or creative project at the Undergraduate Research and Arts Exposition.
+This yearly spring event celebrates all kinds of research across the University and is well attended by faculty and prominent administrators.
+There will be opportunities to submit for an oral presentation, a poster presentation, or participate in our Creative Arts Festival.
 Academic conferences are great opportunities for others to learn about your work, but travel can be expensive.
 If your work is accepted for presentation at a conference, we encourage you to apply for a Conference Travel Grant to help cover the costs.
 Northwestern also offers forums for undergraduate research, including opportunities to publish in the Northwestern Undergraduate Research Journal.
 Finally, undergraduate research projects are often a terrific basis for applying for external grants and fellowships that allow you to continue your research and/or explore other opportunities after graduation.
 Contact Northwestern’s Office of Fellowships to find out more about these opportunities.